A General Framework for Analyzing Stochastic Dynamics in Learning Algorithms: Introduction

-We present the details and intuitions of our analysis framework in~\autoref{sec:framework}.
+It turns out that our stopping time tool can handle problems much beyond the running example.
+We build up a framework to tackle the chicken and egg problems in stochastic processes and provide a recipe on how to apply it in~\autoref{sec:framework}.
 We would like to stress in advance that the technical tools in our framework are basic and it is the \textit{composition} of these tools that makes the framework powerful and flexible.
-The goal of this paper is to provide a simple recipe for future analysis on a wide-ranged of learning algorithms.
+The goal of this paper is to provide a simple recipe for future analysis on a wide-range of learning algorithms.
+We instantiate the framework on two more examples and either improve or match the state-of-the-art bounds.
+In the following, $T$ and $\delta$ stand for the number of iterations and the failure probability respectively.